 Size and Travel Options

 This is a shorter, compactly-framed toy dog breed.
-With an average height of 6-9 inches and an average weight of 10-14 pounds, these dogs do best with a soft-sided carrier as much for the width as the height to ensure a comfortable flight.
+With a height of 6-9 inches and an average weight of 10-14 pounds, these dogs do best with a soft-sided carrier more for the width than the height to ensure a comfortable flight.
 Like other snub-nosed or short-faced dogs, you should refrain from flying a Pekingese in the cargo hold of the plane.
-Stress-induced respiratory distress is a serious concern but easy to get around.
 The good news is that this breed is also one of the most reliably small breeds.
 With the right travel carrier, you should have little trouble qualifying your Peke for travel in the cabin of the plane.
 While we don’t recommend cargo travel because of their snub-nosed profile, their thick coat of fur means they generally do better with cold weather than hot weather destinations.
-It also means they’re NOT hypoallergenic.

 Personality as a Travel Companion